As NYC youths in detention surge, teens sleep on plastic beds in common rooms

 “Typically, it’s about five to 10 young people a night that are in that situation,” Dannhauser told the Committee on Children and Youth of the City Council.
 “It’s not a situation that we are pleased with.”

-An average of 260 young people are detained each day, a 31% increase since last year, the Daily News previously reported.
+An average of 260 young people are detained each day, a 31% increase since last year, the New York Daily News previously reported.

 “There are young people who are facing very serious charges,” Dannhauser said.
 “Their trial is going to take some time, and so they are staying with us much longer periods.”